Jump to Menu.Jump to Main Contents.

 • Visits outside the ward will not be allowed unless permitted by the hospital.

-• Those with temperatures 37.0°C (98.6°F) or higher or the following symptoms will not be permitted to visit the ward: Cough, difficulty breathing, phlegm, sore throat, runny or stuffy nose, diarrhea, fatigue, taste or smell changes
+will not be permitted to visit the ward: cough, difficulty breathing, phlegm, sore throat, runny or stuffy nose, diarrhea, fatigue, taste or smell changes, etc.

-Those who checked any of the categories listed on the “COVID-19 self-checklist” may not be permitted to visit.
+Those who checked any of the categories listed on the “COVID-19 Self-Checklist” may not be permitted to visit.

 • Visitors are required to wear face masks and practice hand hygiene.